topherCantrell/computerarcheology/README.md

 The key is the first word after the "%%".
 The rest of the line is the value.

 Defines and their use:
- - %%title - gives the text used in the browser tab.
+ - %%title= - gives the text used in the browser tab.
 The default is the page title from the deployment description.
  - %%template - gives the page's master HTML template.
 The default is "master.template".
 This is ?never? used.
- - %%- - used in code markdown.
+ - %%-=- used in code markdown.
 Defines the file containing ram-usage information.
- - %%-2 - used in code markdown.
+ - %%-2=- used in code markdown.
 Defines the file containing hardware-usage information.

 ## Code Markup ##